LibrariesHacked/librarieshacked.github.io/_posts/2018-12-06-public-lending-right.md

 | 2014/2015 | 01/05/2015 - 30/06/2015 | Portsmouth | 9780747586500 | JK Rowling | Harry Potter and the Prisoner of Azkaban | 3 | 9.6 |

 So, between May and June 2015, there were 3 issues in Portsmouth of that particular ISBN.
 Portsmouth were part of the South East region, along with East Sussex and Hampshire.
 It looks like all those services actuals are multiplied by 3.2 to get the gross figure.
 Presumably the multiplier is done on a regional basis depending on the sample size within that region.

+### Will it be open?

+That's down to the British Library, but I don't think there's any reason that it isn't, other than that the demand hasn't been there.
+So if we want it we need to ask for it!
+The British Library have a good [Library Labs project](https://www.bl.uk/projects/british-library-labs), which encourages open reuse of various of their collections.
+And they have also been generally [very good about open data](http://www.bl.uk/bibliographic/datafree.html).
+So maybe it's just a matter of time.